Australia women's national field hockey team: Madonna Blyth

-The Hockeyroos today
+The Hockeyroos since 2016

 Following the 2016 Summer Olympics, many of the Hockeyroos' core players retired, forcing the team into a development phase.
 In 2017, long-time player Emily Chalker was named captain of the team during this rebuilding phase.
 Following a disappointing Hockey World League campaign, the team won the Oceania Cup, sparking what would become a string of successes for the team.

 The Hockeyroos played three major tournaments in 2018, winning silver medals at the Commonwealth Games and Champions Trophy.
 The team only failed to medal at the World Cup, where they finished fourth.

 Following her return to the squad in 2018, Jodie Kenny was named as a co-captain of the team, along with Emily Chalker and Georgina Morgan.
 The team started 2019 with an historic 1–0 victory over world number one, the Netherlands in the FIH Pro League, this marked their first win over the Dutch since the 2009 Champions Trophy.
 At the conclusion of the group stage of the FIH Pro League, the Hockeyroos finished in third place, qualifying for the Grand Final and the FIH Olympic Qualifiers.